FriendsOfSymfony/FOSRestBundle/UPGRADING.md

 ### upgrading from 1.4.*

   * In JsonToFormDecoder prefer to transform false data to null, see https://github.com/FriendsOfSymfony/FOSRestBundle/pull/883
+  * Routing name is no longer appended to generic route name, see https://github.com/FriendsOfSymfony/FOSRestBundle/pull/879

 ### upgrading from 1.3.*